 In addition, you can't take your dog to the following areas:

 - Days Bay Pumping Station and adjacent wildlife management reserve

 - Beaches where there are signs prohibiting dogs between 9am-8pm during daylight savings.
-These include picnic and leisure areas of Point Howard, Sorrento Bay, Lowry Bay, York Bay, Mahina Bay, parts of Days Bay, Rona Bay and Robinson Bay
+These include picnic and leisure areas of Point Howard, Sorrento Bay, Lowry Bay, York Bay, Mahina Bay, Days Bay, Rona Bay and Robinson Bay

 - Petone Beach from Hikoikoi Reserve to Petone Wharf, between 9am-8pm during daylight savings.
 West of Petone Wharf is a Dog Exercise Area

 - Percy's Scenic Reserve

 - Queen Street, and Wainuiomata Road/Fitzherbert Road commercial areas adjacent to Queen Street